w3f/polkadot-wiki/docs/learn-governance.md

 Every thirty days, a new referendum will come up for a vote, assuming there is at least one proposal in one of the queues.
 There is a queue for Council-approved proposals and a queue for publicly submitted proposals.
 The referendum to be voted upon alternates between the top proposal in the two queues.

-The "top" proposal is determined by the number of second votes behind it.
-If the given queue whose turn it is to create a referedum has no proposals (is empty), and there are proposals waiting in the other queue, the top proposal in the other queue will become a referendum.
+The "top" proposal is determined by the amount of stake bonded behind it.
+If the given queue whose turn it is to create a referendum has no proposals (is empty), and there are proposals waiting in the other queue, the top proposal in the other queue will become a referendum.

 Multiple referenda cannot be voted upon in the same time period, excluding emergency referenda.
 An emergency referendum occurring at the same time as a regular referendum (either public- or